 Once it dries, use your craft paint to paint designs on the cured resin layer.

 Add a second coat of resin (Layer 2)

 This time, after you pour the second layer, let it set for about 15 minutes.
 This is so the resin will thicken just enough so the image will not move around.

 Hello, Frida!
 I printed out a large black and white image of her on glossy photo paper and used the craft glue to affix it to the surface of the resin.
 TIP: You want to make sure your resin cures evenly, so place it on a smooth, even surface.
 No tilting!
 No place where lint or dust can touch it!

 You can also add quote art – I used one of Frida’s to offset the picture.
 Then I added the last layer of resin.
 I love how it looks like its floating!

-To finish off the piece, I found some chunky wood frames and affied them using resin.
+I found some chunky wood frames and affixed them using resin (I used it like glue and let it set overnight).
 Then I added a ceramic heart on top and a wire for hanging on the back.